-All five national parks have campgrounds.
-For campgrounds that accept reservations, call 877-444-6777 or visit www.recreation.gov
+All five of Utah’s national parks have campgrounds.
+For campgrounds that accept reservations, call 877-444-6777 or visit www.recreation.gov.

 Zion National Park has three campgrounds, Watchman, South, and Lava Point.
 The latter is a primitive site with no hookups.
-Can’t make up your mind?
-See our visual guide, Where Should I Camp in Zion National Park?
 Visitors driving an RV should also be aware of restrictions at the Mount Carmel Tunnel.

 Bryce Canyon National Park has two campgrounds, North and Sunset.
 Neither sites have hookups.